Directed by James Whitmore Jr.

 - Mind Rape: What Angelus thinks has been inflicted on him.
 After this event his goal changes from tormenting Buffy to bringing about The End of the World as We Know It, implying that Angelus is so disturbed at feeling love he wants to abolish all chance of it ever happening again.

 - Monster of the Week: James and Grace who possess people's bodies in order to apologize to each other.

 - Mrs. Robinson: Grace embarks on a romance with her student, James.

 - No OSHA Compliance: Spike dryly notes the large windows for letting sunlight into their new mansion (ironic given that it's the notoriously unsafe Ennis House).

-- Also Willow pointing out that Jenny would never be this mean (as the ghost is).
+- Out-of-Character Moment: Willow pointing out that Jenny would never be as mean as the ghost is.
 Giles finally accepts this point.

 - Prison Rape: So it seems that in order to put an end to the ghost Buffy has to forgive James for what he did.
 Is this agreeable to her?
 Oh hell no, since he's already dead she thinks he should be subjected to making special friends with Roscoe the weightlifter.

-- The Reveal: The principal, the city council, and the mayor know about The Masquerade.
+- Principal Snyder, the city council, and the Mayor know about The Masquerade.

 - Snakes Are Evil: At least when the burger you're about to bite into turns into a wriggling nest of them.

 - Staircase Tumble: Giles yanks Willow from the muddy vortex and they fall together down a small set of stairs (without the usual Suggestive Collision, showing their platonic relationship).